 - 53-68% of people left the Reablement program not requiring any immediate homecare

 - 36-48% of that group still required no homecare at 2 years

 - 34-54% had maintained or reduced their levels of care 2 years after Reablement.

 - 71% had less difficulties with activities associated with daily living

 - 33% no longer needed ongoing care services

 - 39% needed a lower level of service.

 In keeping with this evidence-based best practice, Sutherland Food Services is embracing Wellness and Reablement as part of our service delivery.

-Wellness Champions is a campaign by four well-established community businesses in the Sutherland Shire offering services under the Commonwealth Home Support Program.
+Wellness Champions is a campaign by three well-established community businesses in the Sutherland Shire offering services under the Commonwealth Home Support Program.